kohutovic/febus-rules/06-organisational.md

 1. In all competitions for which the formula includes a round of pools, these pools will consist of 7 fencers if the number of participants is divisible by 7.
-Otherwise the pools will be of 7 and 6.
+Otherwise the pools will be of 7 and 6 fencers.

 2. In the pools a bout ends when:
     1. One of the fencers has scored 5 hits.
 In this case the score